chimera-linux/chimera-linux.github.io/_docs/installation/live/install.md

 You can use any file system you like, such as XFS, ZFS or Btrfs.
 The ISO images come with ZFS prebuilt kernel modules as well as userspace utilities to simplify such setups.
+Please follow the [Root on ZFS](/docs/installation/zfs) page if you wish to have your root filesystem on ZFS.

 If you have a swap partition, create your swap space, e.g. like: